sampsyo/uwadvising/advising.md

 graduate school.

-As a graduate student, you will learn more than you ever thought you could about computer science, research, education, and hopefully, relation-ships.
+As a graduate student, you will learn more than you ever thought you could about computer science, research, education, and hopefully, relationships.
 You will meet many new people and form personal bonds that will last a lifetime.
 Undeniably, with regards to your success in graduate school, none of the relationships you form in graduate school will affect your career more than the